elbeardmorez/odspyread/README.md

 ## odspyread

 ### description
-python script to extract data from an ods format spreadsheet. handles multiple tables per sheet. optionally search for a value in a specified index/field and dump a selection/all fields' data for the records found
+python script for extracting data from an ods format spreadsheet. handles multiple tables per sheet. optionally search for a value in a specified index/field and dump a selection/all fields' data for the records found

 ### dependencies
 - odfpy